mccarrond/mccarrond.github.io/resume.md

 * Produced the company's [portfolio video](https://www.youtube.com/watch?v=WnZChu3UiDY) and developed a responsive wrapper for video player
 * Learned PHP to work within the company's existing LAMP Stack
+* Handled domain purchase, DNS configuration, and registration with search engines
 * Developed a responsive website with legacy browser support

 ---